 If you’re worried about getting bored, mix up the flavours—not the structure.
 I honestly eat tacos 2-3 times a week but I don’t get bored because I mix things up with sauces, spices, vegetables etc.

 Remember the capsule wardrobe analogy; a white t-shirt and jeans can be mixed to make 100 different outfits if you get creative!
 Changes your shoes, your handbag, add a scarf, put a sweater—the possibilities are endless.
-Sames goes for your food.
+The same applies to minimalist eating!

 Have a “use it up” shelf in your fridge.
 Put leftovers or anything that needs to be eaten soon on this shelf so you don’t forget about it.